The official Temple Quarry Trail runs from the

 top, at 2 miles past the Quarry.

 section of the continuing trail beyond the quarry.

-Getting there: From the St. George Avenue Exit,
+Getting there: From the St. George Blvd Exit,

-the road from the trailhead.
+right into a paved parking area.
 The trailhead is at the northern end of the

-parking area, GPS N 37° 06.180' W 113° 35.770'.
+parking area through the little arch, GPS N 37° 06.180' W 113° 35.770'.